Quantum-Noise-Driven Generative Diffusion Models: Conclusions

-As a future outlook, we would like to realize the implementation of the quantum generative diffusion models either computationally via \ac{nisq} and/or physically by using quantum sensing technologies.
+As a future outlook, we would like to realize the implementation of the \acp{qndgdm} either computationally via \ac{nisq} and/or physically by using quantum sensing technologies.
 In particular, regarding \acp{qcgdm} and \acp{qqgdm}, we propose to implement the diffusion process exploiting naturally noisy quantum dynamics in order to take advantage of the possible benefits of the quantum noise.
-Instead, regarding \acp{cqgdm} and \acp{qqgdm}, we propose to use quantum implemented \acp{qml} models, for instance \acp{qnn} and \acp{pqc}, to learn the denoising process.
+Instead, regarding \acp{cqgdm} and \acp{qqgdm}, we propose to use quantum implemented \ac{qml} models, for instance \acp{qnn} and \acp{pqc}, to learn the denoising process.

+A possible future work direction could be to study the applicability of other kinds of loss functions.
+In fact, there are evidences that the adoption of \ac{kl} divergence loss in the context of quantum generative models leads to the formation of a new flavour of barren plateaus~\cite{rudolph2023trainability}.
+Related to this, we plan to deepen the study of the possible noise-induced speedup of the diffusion dynamic and the trainability of the quantum \acp{qndgdm}.
+Moreover, other kinds of quantum channels could enhance the diffusion models by fully exploiting the quantum properties over all the diffusion and denoising dynamic.
+For instance, we can consider the adoption of coherent or non-unital noise such as the amplitude damping.

-Finally, the design and realization of quantum generative diffusion models, with respect to classical \acp{dm}, could alleviate and reduce the computational resources (e.g. space of memory, time and energy) to successfully address ML applications such as generation of high-resolution images, the analysis and the prediction of rare events in time-series, and the learning of underlying patterns in experimental data coming also from very different fields as, among others, life and earth science, physics, quantum chemistry, medicine, material science, smart technology engineering, and finance.
+Finally, the design and realization of \acp{qndgdm}, with respect to classical \acp{dm}, could alleviate and reduce the computational resources (e.g. space of memory, time and energy) to successfully address ML applications such as generation of high-resolution images, the analysis and the prediction of rare events in time-series, and the learning of underlying patterns in experimental data coming also from very different fields as, among others, life and earth science, physics, quantum chemistry, medicine, material science, smart technology engineering, and finance.